unikraft/docs/content/en/community/hackathons/2023-10-sosp/_index.md

 ## Unikraft Tutorial @SOSP'23

-We're happy to organized a Unikraft Tutorial as part of [SOSP'23](https://sosp2023.mpi-sws.org/).
+We're happy to organize a Unikraft Tutorial as part of [SOSP'23](https://sosp2023.mpi-sws.org/).
 SOSP'23 takes place on October 23-26, 2023.
 The Unikraft Tutorial will take place for on Monday, October 23, 2023, for the entire day, 8:30am to 5pm CEST.

-The tutorial will take place as an in-person event in Koblenz, Germany.
+The tutorial will take place as an in-person event in Koblenz, Germany, at [Koblenz Kongress](https://www.koblenz-kongress.de/).

 Support information and discussions will take place on [Discord](http://bit.ly/UnikraftDiscord) on the `#tutorial-sosp23` channel.

 ### Registration

-Please bring your own laptop.
-Or use a remote connection to a system with admin rights.
+Please bring your own laptop, or use a remote connection to a system with admin rights.
 It's best if you have a native Linux installation.
 Otherwise, please install [this virtual machine](https://drive.google.com/file/d/1u5DtN5kMPWxBU8UdBfnZ7DNRP2n6oiTy/view?usp=share_link).